 The other reason that this

-name was chosen is that I perform a lot of Baroque music.
+name was chosen is that we perform a lot of Baroque music.
 My husband and I wanted to perform together,

-but as a soprano and bass dual, that was difficult to do.
+but as a soprano and bass duo, it was difficult to find appropriate repertoire.
 What soprano/bass duets are even

 available?
 Our goal was to find fun